 - National Board Examination scores, Part I

 - TOEFL (Test of English as a Foreign Language) with a minimum score of 250 (computer based) is required for applicants whose native language is not English

-Applicants must first submit an application to PASS (Postdoctoral Application Support Service) by the program's September 1st deadline.
-They must include with their PASS application: Personal essay, dental school transcript, 3 PPI (Personal Potential Index) evaluations, 2 PEFs (PASS evaluation forms) and 1 Dean's institution evaluation form and all required scores must be reported in the application.
+Applicants must first submit an application to Postdoctoral Application Support Service (PASS) by the program's September 2nd deadline.
+They must include with their PASS application: Personal essay, curriculum vitae (CV) dental school transcript, undergraduate transcript (bachelor's degree), 3 Personal Potential Index (PPI) evaluations, 2 PASS evaluation forms (PEFs) and 1 Dean's institution evaluation form and all required scores must be reported in the application.